AlexKitC/alexdb4py/README.md

 [dev-log](./dev-log.md)

-Navicat is a very excellent database management tool, alexDB drawing on its very good design and operation mode, using pure java openjfx to develop a free, open source database management tool replacement
+Navicat is a very excellent database management tool, alexDB drawing on its very good design and operation mode, using pure ~~java openjfx~~ python,tkinter to develop a free, open source database management tool replacement